Court nixes some caps for Alaska campaign contributions

 JUNEAU, Alaska (AP) — A divided federal appeals court panel has struck down several campaign contribution caps in Alaska, including a $500-a-year limit on what an individual can give a candidate.

-The decision, released Friday, also struck down a $500-a-year limit on individual contributions to non-party groups and the $3,000-a-year cap in total nonresident donations for candidates for offices like state House.
+The decision, released Friday, also struck down a $500-a-year limit on individual contributions to non-party groups and the $3,000-a-year cap on total nonresident donations a candidate for office like state House can raise.

 It upheld as constitutional a $5,000 limit on what political parties can contribute to municipal candidates.